Skip to main content

 Na Pali Coast

-Kapa'a, Kauai, Hawaii
+Kapa'a, Kauai, HI, 96746

-With steep emerald cliffs, lush valleys, and remote cascading waterfalls, the Na Pali Coast is one of Hawaii’s most beautiful regions, and no visit to the island of Kauai is complete without a visit to this magical coastline.
+With steep emerald cliffs, lush valleys, and remote cascading waterfalls, the Na Pali Coast is one of Hawaii’s most beautiful regions, and no trip to the island of Kauai is complete without a visit to this magical coastline.
 There are only three ways to explore the Na Pali Coast—by air, by sea, and on foot—and each offers its own unique perspective.

 For the most comprehensive view of the Na Pali Coast, take a helicopter or flightseeing tour from Lihue or Princeville that takes you over top sights like Waimea Canyon and the Manawaiopuna Falls.